Call (03) 9592 7474 to book your appointment

 A range of treatments is available for hyperhidrosis depending on the severity of the condition.

 For mild cases, specialised antiperspirants may be effective in controlling symptoms.
-In more persistent cases, dermatological treatments may be recommended.
+In more persistent cases, dermatological treatments may be recommended as part of an excessive sweating treatment plan.

-One of the most effective treatments for excessive underarm sweating is Botox injections, which temporarily block the nerves that stimulate sweat glands.
-This treatment has been shown to significantly reduce sweating and is covered by Medicare for certain cases of severe axillary hyperhidrosis.
+One of the treatment options used for excessive underarm sweating is Botox injections, which temporarily block the nerves that stimulate sweat glands.
+This underarm sweat treatment may help reduce sweating in suitable patients and is covered by Medicare for certain cases of severe axillary hyperhidrosis.

-Brighton Dermatology offers Botox treatment for excessive underarm sweating.
+Brighton Dermatology offers Botox treatment for excessive underarm sweating and other forms of excessive body sweating treatment following an individual clinical assessment.

 Improving Quality of Life

-Excessive sweating can be distressing, but effective treatments are available that can greatly reduce symptoms and improve confidence.
+Excessive sweating can be distressing, but treatment options are available that may help reduce symptoms and support day-to-day comfort.

-If sweating is interfering with your daily life, consulting a dermatologist can help identify suitable treatment options.
+If sweating is interfering with your daily life, consulting a dermatologist can help identify suitable treatment options and determine whether an excessive sweating treatment may be appropriate for your circumstances.

 • Home